 If your horse tends to get frequent hoof abscesses, this is another warning sign of an underlying condition such as laminitis.

 Hoof abscesses can occur within the hoof wall, beneath the sole, or anywhere inside the hoof capsule.
-Abscesses often result in extreme lameness, which is only relieved when the abscess gravitates to the surface of the hoof and drains.
+Abscesses often result in extreme lameness, which is only relieved when the abscess finds an exit tract (through the sole, heel bulb, or coronary band) and drains.

 If you see changes in your horse’s hooves or if your horse tends to abscess every spring or multiple times throughout the year, a visit with your veterinarian is warranted.